 - Implement vehicle and planet modding (Not Started Yet).

 The long-term goals are goals that are not going to be implemented until much later in development.
 Many, if not all of these goals are dependent on the short-term goals making it into the various updates to the game.
 Long-term goals may be up to a year or more away from being implemented.

 - Add Tutorial and Scenario game modes (Not Started Yet).

 - Implement LAN and Internet multiplayer game modes (Not Started Yet).

 - Implement custom physics engine to override Unity's default engine (Not Started Yet).

-- Migrate game away from Unity engine without compromising availability for Linux (Not Started Yet).
+- Migrate game away from Unity engine without compromising availability for Linux (In Progress: Early Stages).

 Modding Update (v0.3.x)